hoeghh/k8s-minecraft-operator/README.md

 # How-to
+## Deploy the Operator
 First off, to deploy this operator, simply run the script ```./deploy-operator.sh``` and wait for the operator to be ready.

+## Deploy a minecraft Custom Resource
 Then run the script ```./deploy-minecraft-cr.sh```.
 This will create a Custom Resource of type minecraft, and the operator will react and reconcile.
 Soon, you should have a minecraft server running in a pod.

+# Forward trafic to the port to test the running server
 Run ```kubectl port-forward example-minecraft-pod 25565:25565``` to forward local trafic to the pod on port 25565 (default minecraft port).
 Now start minecraft and chose multiplayer.
 Add a server and choose localhost for the hostname.
 Connect to the server and you are now playing minecraft on a Operator managed Minecraft deployment in Kubernetes.

+# Links
 Guide :
 https://github.com/operator-framework/operator-sdk